An Update on the Dakota Access Pipeline

 Email This Story

-On December 4th, former President Barack Obama blocked the Dakota Access Pipeline’s construction, but with the recent election of President Trump, the project is set to resume.
-Protesters have once again reunited in full force to object to its construction, citing the threat it poses to the environment and the detriment it would have to the Standing Rock Sioux tribe’s sacred sites.
+On December 4th, former President Barack Obama blocked the Dakota Access Pipeline’s construction, but with the election of President Trump, the project has resumed by Executive Order.
+Protesters who had reunited in full force to object to its construction cited the threat it poses to the environment and the detriment it would have to the Standing Rock Sioux tribe’s sacred sites.
+But they were cleared out after the President’s order was executed.

-The nearly completed pipeline is not going to be built on the Standing Rock Sioux tribe’s reservation, but the tribe argued that even though it isn’t on their land, it would contaminate their drinking water if the pipeline malfunctioned.
+The nearly completed pipeline is not built on the Standing Rock Sioux tribe’s reservation, but the tribe argued that even though it isn’t on their land, it would contaminate their drinking water if the pipeline malfunctioned.
 It would also disrupt the sacred burial ground of the tribe’s ancestors.
-The decision to continue construction lies ultimately with the Army Corps, who are looking for an alternative route for the pipeline.
-Trump’s Executive Order cleared roadblocks, and though it did not order the construction to continue, it did ask the Army Corps for a quick response regarding the final path for the pipeline.
+The decision to continue construction lay ultimately with the Army Corps, who were looking for an alternative route for the pipeline before Trump’s Executive Order.
+This order cleared roadblocks, and though it did not order the construction to resume, it urged the Army Corps for a quicker response regarding the final path for the pipeline.